TolikPylypchuk/Matchmaker/Matchmaker/README.md

 I'm not planning on writing new versions beyond 3.0 (or maybe 3.1 if some stuff needs fixing).
 To be fair, I thought the same thing after releasing version 1.1 and yet here we are.
 This time I do believe that this library has enough features (probably more than enough).
-Maybe one day I'll revisit this decision, but for now (May 2020) this is it;
+Maybe one day I'll revisit this decision, but for now (January 2022) this is it;
 this is as good as it gets.

 That said, if you report a bug or request a new feature, I'll definitely look into it.
 I'm not giving up on this